The above fresco was an inspiration for Renoir for the Grand Bathers.

 The creases in the above photo are characteristic of the paper Renoir used in all his studies for the Great

-Background figure right arm and foreground figure right arm and right knee.
-Note the pastel dust striping
+The creases in the background figure's right arm and the foreground figure's right arm and right knee in the

-on the inside of the glass from the vibration of the antique cardboard backing while in thirty years of
+pastel dust striping on the inside of the glass from vibration of the antique cardboard backing during 30

 Above is cropped detail of Renoir's sanguine drawing study under glass for The Grand Bathers, with